laminlabs/bionty-base/docs/guide/concepts.md

 ## PublicOntology object

-The central class {class}`~bionty.PublicOntology` models 3 of the 4 above-mentioned properties of biological entities:
+The central class {class}`~bionty_base.PublicOntology` models 3 of the 4 above-mentioned properties of biological entities:

 1. Every `PublicOntology` object comes with a table of terms in which each column corresponds to an alternative vocabulary for the entity.
 2. Every table is versioned & has a tracked reference source (typically, a public ontology).